 Destiny 2 Expansion Pass: There are six pieces of downloadable content (DLC) that have been released for Bungie’s 2017 first-person shooter video game Destiny 2.
 Each package of downloadable content has added new player versus environment (PvE) missions and player versus player (PvP) modes, new locales to visit, and new items for the player to make use of.
 Year One of the game featured two small expansion packs.
 The first was Curse of Osiris in December 2017, which was followed by Warmind in May 2018.
 Year Two began with one large expansion and had three premium content drops, available by way of an annual pass.
 The expansion was Forsaken, which was released in September 2018 and has had the largest effect on the game thus far, featuring an overhaul on gameplay.

 Upon the release of the third expansion, retailers issued Destiny 2: Forsaken Legendary Collection, which included Destiny 2 and all DLC up to and including Forsaken.
-The Destiny 2 Annual Pass was made available upon the release of Forsaken, with its three content drops, “Season of the Forge”, “Season of the Drifter”, and “Season of Opulence”, releasing in December 2018, March 2019, and June 2019, respectively.
+The Destiny 2 Annual Pass was made available upon the release of Forsaken, with its three content drops, “Season of the Forge”, “Season of the Drifter”, and “Season of Opulence”, released in December 2018, March 2019, and June 2019, respectively.
 Year Three will begin with the fourth expansion, Shadowkeep, which is set to be released in October 2019 as a standalone expansion, not requiring players to purchase any of the previous expansions.

 Destiny 2 Expansion Pass Pc